Bylaws, Kress Foundation History of Art Department

 The Director of Graduate Studies oversees all aspects of graduate education within the department.
 Along with the COGA (College Office of Graduate Affairs) Advisor, the DGS serves as a liaison between the College/Graduate Studies and the department.
 This includes attending all COGA/Graduate Studies meetings for DGSs, maintaining basic knowledge of university policies relating to graduate education, overseeing any graduate curricular or program changes for the department, and working with COGA/Graduate Studies to resolve any graduate student issues and support any graduate student petitions.

 In conjunction with the COGA advisor, the DGS also helps guide students through completion of all program milestones.
 Additionally, the DGS plays a vital role in recruitment, admission, and matriculation of new graduate students.

 The faculty member serving as DGS typically serves also as either the Graduate Advisor in European and American/Global Modern and Contemporary Art or the Graduate Advisor in East Asian Art.

 C. Graduate Advisor in European and American/Global Modern and Contemporary Art

 D. Graduate Advisor in East Asian Art

-The Graduate Advisor in East Asian Art advises all M.A. and Ph.D. students who have not yet submitted and had approved their Doctoral Program of Study Petition in this area of study on course requirements and helps them establish a plan of study.
+The Graduate Advisor in East Asian Art advises all M.A. students and Ph.D. students who have not yet submitted and had approved their Doctoral Program of Study Petition in this area of study on course requirements and helps them establish a plan of study.